 ANSWER | Russell Hyken, PhD

-It is, however, reasonable to assume that your son is going to continue to engage in his social life, and parents should have a discussion about alcohol use.
+It is, however, reasonable to assume that your son is going to continue to engage in his social life, and parents should have a discussion about alcohol and college students.
 Choose a mutually agreeable time to engage in a conversation about expectations while at home.
 Don’t ambush your son, rather set a time and let him know you want to speak about drinking and your parental thoughts.

 The most important rule is to make sure your son knows it is never acceptable to drink and drive.
 Your son should understand that he can always call for a ride without parental judgment.
 Next, if it’s summer break, for example, discuss summer work expectations.
 The best way to minimize alcohol use is to make sure your student has a busy schedule.
 This could include working, volunteering, or going to summer school.
 Lastly, discuss daily expectations during break, including what time your teen should be home at night and what time he must rise in the morning.